Ledgerback/hugo-book/content/docs/mainsito/Research.md

 # Curiosity-driven exploration through a human-centric perspective

 Research pursuits at LDCRC are highly exploratory, often venturing into the unknown.
-Members are encouraged to engage in collaborative and self-directed research through projects that aid our understanding of the frontiers.
+Members are encouraged to engage in collaborative and curiosity-driven research through projects that aid our understanding of the frontiers.

 ## Themes